-By swapping from deep frying to an air fryer, you can save calories and still enjoy a healthier version of your go-to cheat meal.
-Air fryers can easily recreate the crispy texture you love while only requiring a fraction of the oil.
+By swapping from deep frying to air frying, you can save calories and still enjoy a healthier version of your go-to cheat meal.
+Air fryers can easily recreate the crispy texture you love, requiring only a fraction of the oil.
 That means you can still enjoy your favorite game-day snacks like wings, fries, and jalapeños poppers while cutting up to 80% of the calories!

-Calorie density is the number of calories in a given volume of food.
+Calorie density refers to the amount of calories contained within a specific volume of food.
 By choosing to eat foods with low-calorie density, you can eat more for the same amount of calories, ensuring you feel full even after a portion-controlled meal.

-As a bonus, eating more of these healthy foods can increase your intake of fiber, antioxidants, and immune-boosting nutrients like vitamins C and D, zinc, and iron.
+As a bonus, eating more of these healthy foods can increase your fiber intake, antioxidants, and immune-boosting nutrients like vitamins C and D, zinc, and iron.

 Let's face it.
 These days, the idea of cutting alcohol altogether seems ridiculous.
 By choosing lower-calorie drinks, you can still enjoy a few alcoholic beverages throughout the week.

 Opt for lower-calorie alcoholic beverages.
 For example, choose light beer, wine spritzers, or spirits mixed with low-calorie mixers like soda water or diet soda.
 These options generally contain fewer calories than heavy beers, sugary cocktails, or creamy liqueurs.